rolux/gtamaplib-vc/README.md

 python3 project.py cam-into-cam "Leonida Keys Postcard (X)" "Leonida Keys 01 (Airplane) (X)" --output cam-into-cam.png python3 project.py map -5220 5580 200 135 -10 0 60 --output map.png
 ```

+## Development Helpers

+`generate_optimizer_chain.py` is an experimental helper for proposing a greedy optimizer chain from currently available calibration constraints.
+It writes the proposed chain and configs to `optimizer/generated/`, which can be run with `python3 optimize.py --generated`.
+Its ranking logic is still provisional.

 ## Game Mode